Weiya: Traditional food

 There are a few traditional foods made by ordinary Taiwanese families during the Weiya time.
-Koah-pau (割包), a ‘subway’-type bread roll, contains pork, peanut powder, coriander and Chinese pickle, etc. Popiah (潤餅), a freshly made alternative of traditional Chinese spring roll.
+Koah-pau (割包), a steamed bun with a slit in the middle, contains pork, peanut powder, coriander and Chinese pickle, etc. Popiah (潤餅), a freshly made alternative of traditional Chinese spring roll.
 Both dishes are commonly made at the time of Weiya as a way to celebrate it.

 Taboos

 Weiya is an event in which businessmen hope for better business in the coming year.
 In Taiwanese culture, medical centers, pharmacies and funeral homes will not celebrate Weiya since it would be inappropriate for these kinds of businesses to hope for better business.